vvyage/wplaceplushmiku/README.md

 ## Important: If you have unlocked the locked colors, please prioritize placing those for other users.
 This will help everyone unlock the full palette and contribute more effectively!*

-Next, Right the image of Miku to download it and upload it to the Blue Marble box on Wplace along with these coordinates:
+Next, Right click the image of Miku to download it and upload it to the Blue Marble box on Wplace along with these coordinates:

 **(1163, 602, 943, 171)**